ISISComputingGroup/ibex_developers_manual/doc/processes/instrument_details/INTER-Instrument-Details.md

 ##### Note: Vacuum Chamber #####
 1. Vacuum chamber – specialist setup using HV and vacuum with some safety trips integrated (instrument scientists says this is be a high priority to enable in IBEX).
-   * Check SECI VI.
    * Is the vacuum chamber related to the INTER High Voltage VI (listed below)?

 ## INTER Mirror Guides ##
 INTER is due to get new mirror guides (prior to Cycle 2019/01).
-These will be operational (under SECI) before INTER is migrated to IBEX.
 There is a [sketch showing the three mirror guide sections](https://stfc365.sharepoint.com/sites/ISISExperimentControls/ICP%20Discussions/INTER/Defined%20Axis%20and%20Rotations.pdf) (MG1 - MG3).
 MG1 is fixed; it requires no control.
 MG2 and MG3 are moveable and, therefore, do require control.

 There will be, essentially, 3 modes of operation:
    1. **no bounce:** all three sections centred in height around the incident beam height  to allow straight through beam on sample